Tango Argentino (musical): María and Carlos Rivarola and the balance of the cast

-The Music
+The music

-The Instrumentals
+The instrumentals

 Music for Tango Argentino was provided by Sexteto Mayor.
 The sextet in Argentine tango was first established by Julio De Caro in 1924.
 The traditional tango sextet consists of piano, double bass, two violins and two bandoneóns.
 Sexteto Mayor had been formed in 1973 by bandoneon players and arrangers Jose Libertella and Luiz Stazo.
 By 1981, they were playing in Paris and Segovia approached Libertella and Stazo with his idea.
 Sexteto Mayor provided the music for both the Paris performance and the first Broadway performance.
 Together they put together a musical arrangement that followed the origins of Argentine tango from its beginnings in the 19th century to the nuevo tango of Piazzolla.

 Originally, Segovia had hoped to use the orchestra of the great Aníbal Troilo; however, Troilo had died in 1975.
 In homage to Troilo, every performance of Tango Argentino begins and ends with "Quejas de bandoneón", which was Troilo's signature piece.

 In addition to Sexteto Mayor, Segovia recruited the great Horacio Salgán to complete the music.

-The Vocalists
+The vocalists

 In his book Tango: The Art History of Love, Robert Farris Thompson describes tango as music, poetry and dance.
 The poetry of tango is expressed through its songs.
 To complete the tango experience for the audience, Segovia included vocal performances by some of the best tango singers in Argentina.
 Jovita Luna and Raúl Lavié performed in the original cast from Paris to Broadway.
 Roberto Goyeneche sang at the world premier in Paris.
 Elba Berón sang at the 1985 Broadway premier.

 Touring internationally in 1985 with Tango Argentino, Raúl Lavié's voice was in great demand among Tango fans in Argentina and elsewhere.

-Choreography and Production
+Choreography and production

 The concept of Tango Argentino was to present the history of tango through its music, song and dance.
 With the many dance styles among the cast members, each couple was given the flexibility to do much of their own choreography.
 One problem was that there are no videos of the early 20th century dancers.
 When trying to choreograph the beginnings of tango dance, Segovia and the dancers took original still photographs from the early days of tango and laid them out in such an order as to allow them to recreate the original dance of the time.
 Thus audiences were able to visualize the evolution of Argentine tango as both music and dance.

-Unfortunately for all their hard work, the show found little support in Buenos Aires.
+Despite all the work, the show found little support in Buenos Aires.
 They even had difficulty finding places to rehearse.
-Few Argentines thought the show had any chances of success.
+Few Argentines thought the show had any chance of success.